gwannon/ideasRoleras/LaCola/TheQueue.md

 **The tabletop role-playing game of queuing to play while you queue.** In «La Queue» you will be a group of fans who queue to get the signature of a book author, a famous actress or, worst of all, an internet influencer.

-## Creating Your CPF
+## Creating your CPF

-Your crazy playable fan (CPF) will have four skills, each of which will distribute +3, +2, +1, and +0.
+Your crazy playable fan (CPF) will have four skills.
+You distribute +3, +2, +1, and +0.

-* **Barditude:** This is used to negotiate, charm, or trick other people in the queue.
+* **Barditude:** This is used to negotiate, charm, or lie other people in the queue.
 * **Wikitude:** This represents your Wikipedian knowledge of what you are a fan of.
 It is also used to appraise items, detect counterfeits, and fake fans who just want the signature to sell.
 * **Ninjitude:** This is used to move unseen, steal, sleight of hand, and generally anything criminal within the queue.
 * **Bodytude:** This represents your physical abilities, such as how much you can lift or how fast you move.
-It also represents your resistance to cold, heat, thirst, hunger, and more.
+It also represents your resistance to cold, heat, thirst, hunger, etc.

 You can also choose **2 pieces of equipment** that will give you special abilities and **4 items to be signed**.
 You are not very smart, and you have been worrying more about what you will get signed than what you will need during the long lines.

-The signable items (comics, books, posters, etc.) function as a kind of life point.
-If you run out of signable objects, you will have to leave the queue and go home crying because you will never get that coveted signature again.
+The signable items (comics, books, posters, etc.) function as a kind of points of life.
+If you run out of signable objects, you will have to leave the queue and go home crying because you will never get that desired signature again.

-They can also be used in deals and negotiations, but remember to keep at least one to get them signed.
+They can also be used in deals and negotiations, but remember to keep at least one to get it signed.

 Finally, you have a **Hopelessness counter** that starts at 0 and represents how crazy and desperate you are becoming while waiting in an endless queue.